solaranamnesis/babylonian-armenian-assyrian-literature/full-text-english.md

 2 Literally, Zurai, Sidunai, Gubalai, * I.e., "the sun is my light."
 Makullat. « Assyr. " Airu," Heb. " lyar."
 866

-B.C.
+BCE

 95 gold, oxen, sheep.
 In those days I received the tribute in beams for bridges, cedar wood, silver, gold of Qatuzili

-96 of Commagcne '^ — withdrew from Huzirina and took my way upward along the banks of the Euphrates; to Kubbu.^
+96 of Commagcne '^ --- withdrew from Huzirina and took my way upward along the banks of the Euphrates; to Kubbu.^

 97 I crossed over into the midst of the towns of Assa in